Chart Color Schemes

 Population

-Population growth drivers in Bonner are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Bonner are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, the population of Bonner is estimated at around 7,335, a decrease of 4 people since the 2021 Census which reported a population of 7,339.
-This change is inferred from AreaSearch's resident population estimate of 7,358 following examination of the latest ERP data release by ABS (June 2024) and address validation since the Census date.
-This level of population results in a density ratio of 2,657 persons per square kilometer, placing Bonner in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Bonner has demonstrated resilient growth patterns with a compound annual growth rate of 2.5%, outpacing the SA4 region.
+As of November 2025, the estimated population of the Bonner statistical area (Lv2) is around 7,358 people.
+This figure reflects a growth of 19 individuals since the 2021 Census, which reported a population of 7,339.
+The increase was inferred from AreaSearch's resident population estimate based on the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This results in a density ratio of 2,665 persons per square kilometer, placing Bonner (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Bonner has demonstrated resilient growth patterns with a compound annual growth rate of 2.5%, outpacing its SA4 region.
 Natural growth contributed approximately 52.0% of overall population gains during recent periods.
-Based on ABS/Geoscience Australia projections released in 2024 with 2022 as the base year, Bonner's population is expected to decline by 239 persons by 2041.

 Frequently Asked Questions - Population